-Services, labor from outside vendors or campus recharge units, materials, supplies, and equipment used for in-house fabrication of non-inventorial/non-capitalized equipment
+- Services, labor from outside vendors or campus recharge units, materials, supplies, and equipment used for in-house fabrication of non-inventorial or non-capitalized equipment

-For additional information on fabrication see:
+For additional information on fabrication:

-- UC Berkeley Equipment Management policies
+- UC Berkeley Property Management - Policies

-- UC Contract and Grant Manual Chapter 7, Section 7-205
+- UC Contract and Grant Manual - Chapter 7, Section 7-205

-- Accounting Manual Chapter P-415-32, Plant Accounting: Inventorial Equipment-Fabricated Items
+- Accounting Manual - Chapter P-415-32, Plant Accounting: Inventorial Equipment-Fabricated Items

-- Additional information concerning fabricated equipment is found in Section B-Ic. of BUS-29;
+- Additional information concerning fabricated equipment is found in Section B-Ic. of BUS-29